kubedb/docs/docs/guides/postgres/concepts/opsrequest.md

 `spec.rotatePrincipalKey` is used with the `RotatePrincipalKey` type to rotate the [TDE](/docs/guides/postgres/tde/overview/index.md) principal key.
-The principal key wraps the per relation internal keys, so rotating it re-wraps those keys online, without rewriting data and without a restart.
+The principal key wraps the per-relation internal keys, so rotating it re-wraps those keys online, without rewriting data and without a restart.
 This field consists of the following optional sub-field: